Image description

 });

-Alternatively, set a custom “Redirect URL” within the Action Network platform.
-This takes the user to a completely separate page, where you can show next steps, links, social follow prompts, or even trigger a welcome email automation.
+Alternatively, set a custom "Redirect URL" within the Action Network platform that takes users to a completely separate page where you can show next steps, links to social media, prompts to share the campaign, or even trigger a welcome email automation.
+This approach gives you complete control over the post-submission experience and allows you to create a more comprehensive onboarding flow that can help convert one-time supporters into long-term advocates for your cause.

 6. Eliminate What's Not Needed